OfficeDev/office-dev-program-docs.zh-CN/docs/build-microsoft-365-solutions.md

 ## <a name="office-add-ins"></a>Office 加载项

-可以使用 Office 外接程序平台来生成解决方案，通过解决方案扩展 Office 应用程序，并与 Office 文档中的内容进行交互。通过 Office 外接程序，可以使用熟悉的 Web 技术，例如 HTML、CSS 和 JavaScript 来扩展 Word、Excel、PowerPoint、OneNote，Project 和 Outlook，并与其进行交互。解决方案可以跨多个平台在 Office 中运行，包括 Office for Windows、Office Online、Office for Mac 和 Office for iPad。
+You can use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
+With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to extend and interact with Word, Excel, PowerPoint, OneNote, Project, and Outlook.
+Your solution can run in Office across multiple platforms, including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.

 若要设置开发环境和创建第一个加载项，请参阅 [Office 加载项快速入门](/office/dev/add-ins/)。

 ## <a name="sharepoint-framework"></a>SharePoint Framework

-SharePoint 框架 (SPFx) 是页面和 Web 部件模型，不仅完全支持 SharePoint 客户端开发，还可与 SharePoint 数据轻松集成，并支持开放源代码工具。借助 SharePoint Framework，可以在自己首选的开发环境中使用新式 Web 技术和工具，以生成可响应、可移动的高效体验与应用。

-想要通过自动配置沙盒尝试不同的 SharePoint 模板和方案，请安装 SharePoint 示例数据包。如需了解详细信息，请参阅：
+The SharePoint Framework (SPFx) is a page and web part model that provides full support for client-side SharePoint development, easy integration with SharePoint data, and support for open source tooling.
+With the SharePoint Framework, you can use modern web technologies and tools in your preferred development environment to build productive experiences and apps that are responsive and mobile-ready.

+To automatically configure your sandbox to try out different SharePoint templates and scenarios, install the SharePoint sample data pack.
+For more details, see:

 - [安装示例数据包](install-sample-packs.md)
 - [设置 SPFx 开发人员订阅](/sharepoint/dev/spfx/set-up-your-developer-tenant)